Summer Course – January 2019

 About the course

-The Oxford and Cambridge Singing School will be led by two experts in choral music and children’s singing: Dr Edward Wickham (St Catharine’s College, Cambridge) and Anna Lapwood (Pembroke College, Cambridge (find out more about our course leaders here.)
+The summer course will be led by Dr Edward Wickham (St Catharine’s College, Cambridge). (find out more about our course leaders here.)
 The course includes training in singing technique, music theory and history, and experience of the finest classical choral music.
 The aim of the course is to teach a broad range of musical skills as well as instill a deep love of choral music.
 Our courses are open to children of all experience, and we tailor our coaching to accommodate all levels of attainment.

 A typical day will begin at 9.30 (registration from 9 am) and consists of a morning warm-up session followed by full choir practice; a mid-morning break and smaller group sessions.
 After lunch, there will be further group sessions, focusing on music reading and theory before a final full choir practice, another short break and a final sing-through before the concert.
 Lunch will be provided by St George’s College, as will break time juice and biscuits; though children are welcome to bring their own packed lunches if they prefer.
 The day concludes with an informal concert to which parents are invited; and the end of the course with a special concert featuring the music rehearsed during the entire course.
 The course day ends at 3.30 pm.